akraino-edge-stack/regional_controller-api-server/src/site/docs/api.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Update the Edge Site identified by ``uuid``.
-The user is allowed to modify the description, region, or list of nodes in the Edge Site.
-If the Edge Site is currently being used in a POD, then the list of nodes may only be expanded, and nodes currently in use may not be removed.
+The user is allowed to modify the name, description, list of regions, or list of nodes in the Edge Site.
+If the Edge Site is currently being used by a POD, then the list of nodes may only be expanded, and nodes currently in use may not be removed.
+The content provided to the PUT operation, in either YAML or JSON form, should consist of just those fields to be modified.

 ===========  ======================================================================
 Return Code  Reason